MattiaPrimavera/SY5/README.md

     ./mpr -P printer_name file_to_print tube_client -A printing_id

-To send N printing requests for the file "file_to_print":
+To send N printing requests for the file `file_to_print`:

     ./mpr -P printer_name file_to_print client_tube -N number_of_copies

-To print all the files specified in **files_list** (a file in which each line is a path to the file to print):
+To print all the files specified in `files_list` (a file in which each line is a path to the file to print):

     ./mpr -P printer_name file_to_print client_tube -M file_list